 An Estimated 1 in 5 Women Visits a Planned Parenthood Health Center in Her Lifetime

-The Administration’s Biggest ‘Defund’ Attacks
+Title X Gag Rule: The Trump Administration’s Biggest ‘Defund’ Attack

 While the Title X gag rule is the most far-reaching, nationwide attack on Planned Parenthood, the administration also made a big move toward “defunding” Planned Parenthood in Texas — and it’s a move that could have national consequences.
 See our “Greenlighting Texas’s Backdoor ‘Defund’” entry below to learn more.